NoteSwiper/NoteSwiper/README.md

 Profile instruction has updated on **03/05/2024**;

+## anyways

+some of my repositories are didn't completed yeah.

 ## Socials

 the social links has listed in the secured GitHub Pages below link: